microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

   The first two are performed through a chain of 0 or more `filters` where each filter in the chain performs some operation.
 The latter is performed through `channels`, which simply output information 0 or more desired services.
 - **Option Pattern** uses classes to provide strongly typed access to groups of related settings.
 Please refer to [this .NET documentation page](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables) for more information.
-- **UseWebPipeline**: This is used to add the scoped web services configuration.
+- **UseWebPipeline**: This is used to hook up our custom operation pipeline to ASP.NET.
 - **ExecuteAsync**: This method internally calls ExecuteChannelsAsync method which is part of the Azure Health Data Services SDK.
 It executes the pipeline and Channel and returns a response for the caller.